sergio-usma/Ruby-capstone-project/README.md

 ## ⭐️ Show your support <a id="support"></a>

-> Write a message to encourage readers to support your project

-If you like this project, please consider supporting us!
-Your support helps us to continue developing and improving our project for everyone to enjoy.
-Whether it's a small donation, sharing the project with your friends, or contributing your skills and expertise, every little bit makes a huge difference.
-With your support, we can create something truly amazing together.
-Thank you for being a part of our community and helping us to make a difference!
+If you liked this project, give me a "Star" (clicking the star button at the beginning of this page), share this repo with your developer community or make your contributions.

 <p align='right'>(<a href="#readme-top">back to top</a>)</p>